arnabs542/Algorithm-and-Data-Structure/doc/matrix.md

 # Matrix Problem

-## Sub region  Matrix
+## General Techniques

-> Use DFS or BFS to search
+### Use DFS or BFS to search

+#### DFS usually for sub region

-* For subregion problem, usually started with target pixel and traversal region, need some matrix to record visited flag or directly modify the original matrix
+For subregion problem, usually started with target pixel and traversal region, need some matrix to record visited flag or directly modify the original matrix.

-* For Path Problem, start with path starting or ending point.
+pros of using DFS from one pixel can cover all that sub region

+#### BFS For Path Problem

+start with path starting or ending point. usually for longest/shortest , largest/smallest path problem. pros of BFS is you can start from several points(insert all of them first into queue), and search level by level, once you reach some condition, you can stop without other path to further search

-* Stop Conditions:
+### Stop Conditions:

   * visited conditions
   * updated cell value larger or smaller than new DFS/BFS ones

+## Sub region

 ### Number of Islands